Mbutler1991/seasonedgreetings/README.md

 - HTML
 - CSS
 - JavaScript
-- Bootstrap

 ## Media, Frameworks, Libraries & Programs Used

 - [Git](https://git-scm.com/) - For version control.

 - [GitHub](https://github.com/) - To save and store the files for the website.
+GitHub projects was also utilised to plan and track tickets.

+- [Bootstrap] - Version 5.3.
+A CSS framework to develop responsive and mobile first websites.

 - [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-- [Font Awesome](https://fontawesome.com/) - For the iconography on the website.
+- [Font Awesome](https://fontawesome.com/) - Used for some iconography on the website.

 - [Google Dev Tools](https://developer.chrome.com/docs/devtools/) - To troubleshoot and test features, solve issues with responsiveness and styling.